doenertrinker909/Makropad/README.md

 ![render of the makropad](/images/render1.png)

-You can put most makropad like keyboards in two categories:
+You can put most makropad-like keyboards in two categories:

 Way too expensive and overbloated with useless features

 or

-An ok price but a ugly design (in my opinion)
+An ok price but an ugly design (in my opinion)

 That's what motivated me to make my own makropad.
-It's designed to be easily build, having just the right amount of features all while having a sleek minimalistic design.
+It's designed to be easily built, having just the right amount of features all while having a sleek minimalistic design.

 # Features